Born-ship-it/SCIQIS-2025-Project/README.md

 This Github project is a part of the DTU course:
 10387 Scientific computing in quantum information science (link: https://kurser.dtu.dk/course/10387)

+This project is part of the exam.
+Cavity QED was a topic covered doing the course, which I drove deeper into.
+I choose this as my interest alings wiht its direct relation and application to quantum information science.
+Done by adapting and writing code in python/ipython notebooks.

 Install packages:
 <pre><code>
 pip install git+https://github.com/Born-ship-it/SCIQIS-2025-Project.git